InkjetPrinterman/Hotkey-Clipboard/README.md

 # Hotkey-Clipboard
 A windows tray program that helps you designate hotkeys to copy and paste selected text.

-Unpack ZIP (HotkeyClipboard.ZIP) and double click the Application.
+Unpack ZIP (HotkeyClipboard.zip) and double click the Application.

 Press CTRL+ALT+R to begin recording (6 second window) a hotkey with a modifier (CTRL+L, or SHIFT+M for example, whatever you like).